MaterializeInc/materialize/doc/user/content/get-started.md

 1. From a different terminal window, open a new connection to Materialize.

-[//]: # "NOTE(morsapaes) It's not currently possible to create multiple replicas of clusters with scheduled sources/sinks, which means we either need to use SIZE instead of IN CLUSTER, or we don't showcase replication here and swap for e.g. data sharing across clusters"

 1. Add an additional replica to the `quickstart` cluster:

     ```sql
     CREATE CLUSTER REPLICA quickstart.bigger SIZE = 'xsmall';
     ```

-1. To simulate a failure, drop the `xsmall_replica`:
+1. To simulate a failure, drop the `small_replica`:

     ```sql
-    DROP CLUSTER REPLICA quickstart.xsmall_replica;
+    DROP CLUSTER REPLICA quickstart.small_replica;
     ```

     If you switch to the terminal window running the `SUBSCRIBE` command, you'll see that results are still being pushed out to the client.